The Bankrate promise

 Liability insurance in New Jersey

-For example, imagine you run a red light and hit another driver in the middle of the intersection, causing $30,000 of damage to the other driver’s car.
-Minimum coverage insurance would only cover $5,000 in property damage, which means you would have to pay the other $25,000 out of pocket.
+For example, if you run a red light and hit another driver in the middle of the intersection, you would be at fault.
+If you cause $30,000 of damage to the other driver’s car, liability coverage won’t pay the entire bill.
+Minimum coverage insurance would only cover $25,000 in property damage, which means you would have to pay the other $5,000 out of pocket.

 Changes to car insurance minimum requirements in New Jersey